 Other types of requests for reasonable accommodations made by event participants will be honored to the extent possible.
 To ensure these requests are received in a timely manner, all campus groups (academic departments, business units, student groups, etc.) are strongly encouraged to include the following accommodation statement on all printed and electronic announcements for upcoming events.

-“In compliance with the American with Disabilities Act, UNC Greensboro will honor requests for reasonable accommodations made by individuals with disabilities.
+“In compliance with the Americans with Disabilities Act, UNC Greensboro will honor requests for reasonable accommodations made by individuals with disabilities.
 Requests can be served more effectively if notice is provided at least 10 days before the event.
 Direct accommodation requests to (insert the appropriate contact person for your event here).”

 If a participant contacts you with a reasonable request 10 days or more before the live event, then it is the university’s expectation that the request will be fulfilled by the unit.
 If, due to exceptional circumstances, a unit finds difficulty in honoring a request made 10 days prior to the event, the unit is strongly encouraged to contact the Office of Accessibility Resources and Services (OARS) to discuss potential consequences for failure to provide reasonable accommodations.